Many or all companies we feature compensate us. Compensation and editorial

 Amazon did manage to narrow the gap with technology products.
 While Costco still offered savings on many products, the gap wasn’t nearly as big.
 For example, the Apple 12.0-inch iPad Pro 256GB Space Gray was $899.99 at Costco.
 The same iPad was $949.25 on Amazon.

-While it’s nice to have products delivered to your front door, people can usually save more money if they shop at some brick-and-mortar retailers.
-They’re typically paying for convenience when they sign up for Subscribe and Save at Amazon.
+While it’s nice to have products delivered to your front door, you might save more money at some brick-and-mortar retailers.
+You’re typically paying for convenience when you sign up for Subscribe and Save at Amazon.

-Consumers have to consider what is more important to them.
-Do they want to pay a little more and stay home or save some money by going to the local Costco?
+When deciding which approach to take, always consider what is most important to you.
+Do they want to pay a little more and stay home, or save some money by going to the local Costco?